lucapette/tracker/CONTRIBUTING.md

 ## Submit a pull request

-Push your branch to your `t` fork and open a pull request against the master branch.
+Push your branch to your `tracker` fork and open a pull request against the master branch.